stevenelson35/stevenelson35.github.io/_posts/2024-03-18-duck-duck-darling.md

 ![Sharon Linda and Camilla Leaving Trail]({{ site.url }}assets/media/20240323_102903.jpg)

-Dad didn't come on the long trail, but did get out to see some birds nin the estuary off the road.
+Dad didn't come on the long trail, but did get out to see some birds in the estuary off the road.

 ![Linda and Jerry at Ding Darling]({{ site.url }}assets/media/20240323_103340.jpg)